Boston Discovery Guide

 Acorn Street in Boston's Beacon Hill neighborhood in early October - still lots of green!

-How to enjoy Boston's fall weather: Just walk around the city.
-Views from observatories such as Prudential Skywalk are usually great due to the clear skies and low humidity (in other words, no haze).
+How to enjoy Boston's fall weather: Just walk around the city and enjoy the bright blue skies and low humidity (in other words, no haze).

 To enjoy fall foliage during your stay, choose a hotel near Faneuil Marketplace . . . most are near the tree-filled Greenway, plus you're within an easy walk of Beacon Hill, Boston Common, and the Public Garden.
 And if the weather turns chilly, you can explore the shops and pubs in the Marketplace.